-Conveniences come at a cost and Microsoft Word documents are no different.
+Conveniences come at a cost, and Microsoft Word documents are no different.
 Some of the features we use can lead to large file sizes.
 This can be an issue if you’re low on disk space or you need to send these files as email attachments.
 Many ISPs and companies have a size limit for email attachments.
-Here are five quick tips to compress Microsoft Word files.
+Here are some quick tips to reduce Word file size.

-Tip 1 – Insert Graphics instead of Copying and Pasting
+Tip 1 – Insert Graphics instead of Copy and Paste

 People like to use copy and paste to add graphics into Microsoft Word.
 The feature is effortless, but it’s not efficient as the pasted image is a bitmap file.
 The differences in file sizes can be astounding especially if you’re using a file format such as JPG as your source.

 To insert a picture in Microsoft Word,